BryantSteed/project-scc/scc-project-report.md

     return scc
 ```

-The data structures here are the same as in the other function so I wont include them becuase they're mutable.
+The data structures here are the same as in the other function so I wont include them because they're mutable.
 The only thing is the adjacents list which is O(E)

 ```py